 The information has been obtained from printed timetables and other local sources (like taking the bus) and is given in good faith.

 The Albufeira Bus Station is 1 mile/1.6km from the

 old town!
 Almost all buses* to and from ALBUFEIRA end or start

 Many do not go anywhere near the old town centre and beaches.

 Map of Albufeira showing bus station and various town districts.
 Map here to show you 'how far' from old town and strip.

 Large map of old town showing different bus stops and other transport information here.
 For detailed interactive street maps of Albufeira, visit www.albufeira.com

-Distances from the Bus Terminal (by road) which is
+Distances from the Bus Station (by road) which is

 why you might need a a local bus or taxi to get to your final